simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 The OpenTelemetry repository for .NET describes [how to report Exceptions](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/docs/trace/reporting-exceptions/README.md) in a trace.
 The [option 4](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/docs/trace/reporting-exceptions/README.md#option-4---use-activityrecordexception) mentioned in the document is the preferred approach in the industry on how to record exceptions.
 It includes the method `RecordException()` that is available in the project `OpenTelemetry.Api` which, since version [`1.3.0`](https://www.nuget.org/packages/OpenTelemetry.Api/1.3.0), only supports the minimal version of `4.6.2` for .NET framework.
 Using this package in the most recent versions will imply the loss of support for .NET Framework `4.6.1`.

-The method [`RecordException()`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Api/Trace/ActivityExtensions.cs#L81) is simple enough to be replicated, and can be included in the `Cassandra.OpenTelemetry` project.
-As a downside, that means the Cassandra project will need to keep up with the best practices on how to report exceptions for tracing, and include code duplication.
+The method [`RecordException()`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Api/Trace/ActivityExtensions.cs#L81) is simple enough to be replicated and can be included in the `Cassandra.OpenTelemetry` project.
+As a downside, that means the Cassandra project will need to keep up with the best practices on how to report exceptions for tracing, and will include code duplication.
 As an upside, it is possible to target .NET Framework `4.6.1`, and the reference to `OpenTelemetry.Api` is not needed which also allows the Cassandra project to not have a possible deprecated dependency depending on the evolution of reference package.

 ## Using OpenTelemetry.SemanticConventions package